pra1veenk/ppe-detect-sap/ImplementationScope.md

     > - Required for securing the extension application in SAP BTP

 - SAP Integration Suite,Advanced Event Mesh
-    >- Required to receive events from Amazon Monitron
+    >- Required to receive events from Amazon Rekognition

 - SAP HANA Cloud
     >- Required to store action configuration and logs for CAP application